Red Deer Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment reached 33,810 in December 2024, it decreased by 570 jobs from November and rose by 1,010 jobs year-over-year.
+• Total local employment registered 43,240 in June 2025, it gained 630 jobs from May and gained 330 jobs year-over-year.

 Employment Trends